lumeland/lume.land/docs/configuration/config-file.md

 ---

 The configuration file is the `_config.ts` or `_config.js`, saved in the site's root directory.
-If you don't have it yet,
-[see Installation documentation](../overview/installation.md) to know how to create it.
+If you don't have it yet, [see the Installation [documentation](../overview/installation.md) to learn how to create it.

 The minimal required code is: